MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

 ### Continuous-Operation Electronics (E1)

-This measure adds the EnergyPlus object `DemandManager:ElectricEquipment` to the model.
-The object's properties come from the EnergyPlus example file `5ZoneAirCooledDemandLimiting.idf` shown below.
+This EnergyPlus measure adds a `DemandManager:ElectricEquipment` object to the model.
+The measure will also add a `DemandManagerAssignmentList` object if one is not present in the model.
+If one is, it will add the `DemandManager:ElectricEquipment` to the existing `DemandManagerAssignmentList`.
+The object properties come from the `5ZoneAirCooledDemandLimiting.idf` EnergyPlus example file as shown below.

 ```
 DemandManager:ElectricEquipment,